 Honestly, it never makes it a month in my home.

-The kids and I absolutely love this simple snack.
+The kids and I absolutely love this simple sweet and salty trail mix.
 It's hard not to reach in for a handful throughout the day because it tastes so good.

 We hope you enjoyed this snack recipe.
 You may also enjoy these other recipes from My Creative Manner: